shingieuihos/My-Online-CV/README.md

 git clone https://github.com/your-username/my-online-cv.git
 cd my-online-cv

-Set up AWS Static Website Hosting: Follow the instructions in aws-setup/S3-CloudFront-Route53-Setup.md to deploy your index.html, style.css, and script.js files to S3, configure CloudFront for HTTPS, and set up your custom domain with Route 53.
+Set up AWS Static Website Hosting: Follow the instructions in s3 bucket/S3-CloudFront-Route53-Setup.md to deploy your index.html, style.css, and script.js files to S3, configure CloudFront for HTTPS, and set up your custom domain with Route 53.

-Set up AWS Visitor Counter Backend: Follow the instructions in aws-setup/API-Gateway-Lambda-DynamoDB-Setup.md to create your DynamoDB table, deploy the lambda/visitor_counter_function.py to Lambda, and set up API Gateway to expose it.
+Set up AWS Visitor Counter Backend: Follow the instructions in lambda function/API-Gateway-Lambda-DynamoDB-Setup.md to create your DynamoDB table, deploy the lambda/"visitor_counter_function.py" to Lambda, and set up API Gateway to expose it.

 Update Frontend API Endpoint: Once your API Gateway is deployed, you will get an "Invoke URL".
 Update the API_ENDPOINT variable in script.js with this URL.